ojkelly/paranoidmode.com/pgp/generate/passphrase.md

 ## **Let's make a diceware passphrase**

 > There are websites that will generate diceware passphrases for you.
 There is only **one** way to make a diceware passphrase worth using.
 Dice.
-> The problem with letting a computer generate it for you, is that is lacks the amount of entropy you can get with a dice and is significantly less secure as a result.
+> The problem with letting a computer generate it for you, is that is lacks the amount of entropy you can get with a dice and is less secure as a result.

 Download and print out [this Diceware list](dicewarewordlist.pdf) - it's 37 pages.<br>
 You can also get this list from the [Diceware hompage](http://world.std.com/~reinhold/diceware.html).<br>